zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Authorization Rules in Access Profile

+### Authorization Rules in URLs
-A new entity named as `authorization-rules` is introduced under the access profile.
+A new entity named as `authorizationRules` is introduced under the URL.
 This entity encompasses an authorization condition essential for "Claims" validation, enabling access to a specific URL based on claims of a JWT.

 The `authorization-rules` entity consists of the following two mandatory fields:
 - `name`: a unique descriptive name for the condition predicate